Looking for Basic Materials Stocks? The Zacks Rank Can Help You Find Winners

 Based in Fort Wayne, IN, Steel Dynamics, Inc. is among the leading steel producers and metal recyclers in the United States.
 It currently has steelmaking and coating capacity of more than 11 million tons.
 It is one of the most diversified steel companies in United States with a vast range of specialty products.
 The company makes and markets steel products, processes and sells recycled ferrous and nonferrous metals, and fabricates and sells steel joist and decking products in the United States and internationally.

-For fiscal 2021, four analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $3.92 to $7.89 per share.
-STLD boasts an average earnings surprise of 10.5%.
+Four analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $4.05 to $8.15 per share.
+STLD also boasts an average earnings surprise of 10.5%.

-Analysts are expecting earnings to grow 177.8% for the current fiscal year, with revenue forecasted to rise 45.9%.
+Earnings are expected to grow 187% for the current fiscal year, while revenue is projected to increase 51.1%.

-Additionally, STLD has climbed higher over the past four weeks, gaining 11.9%.
-The S&P 500 is up 6.8% in comparison.
+STLD has been moving higher over the past four weeks as well, up 7.3% compared to the S&P 500's gain of 5.5%.

 Bottom Line